Ready to Get Cooking?

 Also called Brazilian Pão de Queijo (Cheese Puffs).

 My kids (and myself) love it.
-We always do it for breakfast, afternoon snack or dinner as well.
+We always do it for breakfast, afternoon snacks or dinner as well.

 You can eat plain, or you can add whatever you wish.